Categories: Dessert

 Follow Us Pin Recipe Share on Facebook

-Poached pears are a simple dessert made by gently boiling bosc or anjou pears in a mixture of water, sugar, and spices such as cinnamon, star anise, cloves, and ginger.
+Ginger Spiced Poached Pears are a simple dessert made by gently boiling bosc or anjou pears in a mixture of water, sugar, and spices such as cinnamon, star anise, cloves, and ginger.
 The poaching liquid is reduced into an amber-colored syrup then drizzled on top of the pears for serving.

 Ingredients